Chapter 3 Using R Markdown

 By effectively utilizing headings and subheadings, you can provide clear structure and flow to your document, making it more readable and navigable for your audience.

-In R Markdown, LaTeX code can be integrated directly into your document to allow for advanced formatting, especially for mathematical expressions and equations.
+In R Markdown, LaTeX code can be integrated directly into text chunks to allow for advanced formatting, especially for mathematical expressions and equations.
 When you knit your R Markdown document, the LaTeX code is rendered into beautifully formatted text.
+Note: LaTeX code should always be written in text chunks, not code chunks!

 There are two common ways to turn your expressions in a math mode.

-2. Inline mathematical expressions: appears within the flow of a sentence or text
+2. Inline mathematical expressions: appears within the text of a paragraph.

 For chemistry students, one common use of LaTeX is to typeset chemical equations.
 We will provide examples on the combustion of methane: